Welcome to the fifth and final study on James Chapter 5.

 1. How do the first five verses of James Chapter 5 fit with the last five verses of James Chapter 4?

 2. In chapter two James was speaking to the poor about the rich, but now James is addressing the rich directly in this last chapter.
-What is the main point of verses 1-5?
+What's the main point of verses 1-5?
 Is it the same message Jesus provided in Luke 12, verse 15-22?

-1. Analyze verses 2 and 3 from James Chapter 5.
+1. Analyze verses 2 and 3.
 What did the rich do with their wealth that was wrong and sinful?